erlandsson-tavelsas/iot-lnu/README.md

 ### Platforms and infrastructure

-The problem definition is about having LoRaWAN® coverage at the countryside but also sharing why the TTIG was used for this project.
-TTIG is naturally connected with the TTN so using The Things Stack as backend is more about using what we already have.
+The problem definition states that we need LoRaWAN® coverage at the countryside but also that we should share it with others why the TTIG was used for this project.
+TTIG is naturally connected with the TTN so using The Things Stack (TTS) as backend is more about using what we already have.

-TTN is about to connect data using some standard communication or storage solution which makes it generic when it comes to connecting a device with an application, so you can think of TTS as a middleware or service bus.
+TTS is about to connect data using some standard communication or storage solution which makes it generic when it comes to connecting a device with an application, so you can think of TTS as a middleware or service bus.
 There are many predefined configurations, *MQTT*, *Webhooks* but also vendor specific in *Azure IoT Hub* and *AWS IoT* just to mention some.

-For this project we need to connect it to the TTN Mapper application which helds a storage for coverage metrics contributed by idealists (and perhaps one or two commercial actors) in a true crowd sourcing spirit.
-So, the overall setup is quite simple, the device connects to (a) gateway and establish a session with the backend using the device *EUI*, at the backend each incoming requests from the device is formatted and forwarded to the TTN mapper application.
+For this project we need to connect it to the TTN Mapper application which held a storage for coverage metrics contributed by idealists (and perhaps one or two commercial actors) in a true crowd sourcing spirit.
+So, the overall setup is quite simple, the device connects to (a) gateway and establish a session with the backend using the device *EUI*, at the backend processes each incoming requests from the device by formatting and forward it to the TTN mapper application.

 >![The information flow illustrated in combination with photos](img/communication-path.png)
 >Fig 5, information flow from device to application

-The contract for the TTN mapper requires at least **Latitude** and **Longitude** together with **a quality measure** to get accepted by the TTN Mapper.
+The contract for the TTN mapper requires at least **Latitude** and **Longitude** together with **at least one quality measure** to get accepted by the TTN Mapper.
 These attributes needs to be committed by device and in our case we transformed then it to *JSON* format using a TTN payload formatter which is applied before transmitting the final payload to TTN Mapper.
 The transformer source can find below in the code section.

 Once done with the transformation we can switch on the TTN Mapper integration which in version 3 is done by a predefined webhook, this webhook defaults with necessary configuration where the recommendation is to add an "experiment" header when you start up your transmission.
 Experiments can be search for and seen at the TTN mapper web but will not appear in the public map.
 So, tuning it before removing the experiment name can be a good idea.